 "What do you mean?
 You always said I could not go out with boys.
 Now you say I need a love life!!
 What are you talking about?"

 "You wanted to go out with boys when you are 14!
-I merely wanted you to wait until you were at least 17!" my mother was now correcting herself.
+I merely wanted you to wait until you were at least 17!"
+My mother was now correcting herself.
 She had never indicated to me that that is what she meant when she bellowed to me, "If you start going with boys, it will kill me, kill me, do you hear me, do you hear me?"

-Those words rang in my ears for all my teen years—I would have none of anything would kill my mum.
+Those words rang in my ears for all my teen years—I would have none of anything what would kill my mum.

-Anyway, I am now a college student, age 18, fast by 19, and still getting use to being away from home, doing my own laundry, getting my own meals, negotiating classes, fellow classmates, left adrift—one might say.
+Anyway, I am now a college student, age 18, fast by 19, and still getting used to being away from home, doing my own laundry, getting my own meals, negotiating classes, fellow classmates, left adrift—one might say.

 As I was walking to my World History Gen-Ed class, Slater Kinny appeared before me.
 He looked at me as I walked past him, and then he grabbed my arm.